JayneValverde/Note-taking-app/README.md

 ```
 IMPORTANT:
 * I was not able to deploy my application with HEROKU
-* We, as students, were supposed to recieve a certain amount of credits by connecting with our student profiles in GITHUB.
+* As students, were supposed to recieve credits by connecting with our student profiles in GITHUB.
-*Unforuntatly I never signed up for the 'STUDENT STATUS' through GITHUB and it is taking longer than anticipated to get verified as a student through HEROKU's website.
+* Unforuntatly I never signed up for the 'STUDENT STATUS' through GITHUB.
+* It is taking longer than anticipated to get verified as a student through HEROKU's website.
 * As soon as verification goes through, I will deploy the site and this repository.
 ```